-All aspects of remuneration, including but not limited to Directors' fees, salaries, allowances, bonuses, options and benefit-in-kind shall be covered by the RC.
-Each member of the RC shall abstain from voting on any resolutions and making any recommendations and/or participating in any deliberations of the RC in respect of his or her remuneration package.
+All aspects of remuneration, including but not limited to Directors' fees, salaries, allowances, bonuses, share option scheme and benefit-in-kind shall be covered by the RC.
+Each member of the RC shall abstain from voting on any resolutions and making any recommendations and/or participating in any deliberations of the RC in respect of his remuneration package.